A Supex SD-909 rebuilt by Phonocraft

 A closer look at the inside.
 Construction is alike the older Koetsu's.
 Cantilever installed.

 As an example a re-tip of another project: Gyger S for MC Anna (see below).
-Photos show the process of glueing the tip to the cactus cantilever.
-In here the tip is aligned.
+Photos show the

 Still MC Anna project but from an other angle.